What makes you the best editor for my book?

 How do you take payments?

-A 33% deposit (payable through PayPal) allows me to begin the project.
-Another 33% will be collected after sending the write-up, then 34% will be collected after sending the updated manuscript.
+Payments are made through PayPal.
+The payment schedule is: 33% deposit six weeks prior to the start date, 33% after sending the write-up, and 34% after sending the updated manuscript.
 I remain available for questions, brainstorming, rereading sections, and video calls as you revise your book.